StoneCo Ltd. (STNE) Reveals an Earnings Mystery

 STNE’s Market Performance

-STNE stocks went down by -6.93% for the week, with a monthly drop of -12.61% and a quarterly performance of -1.24%, while its annual performance rate touched -78.18%.
-The volatility ratio for the week stands at 7.39% while the volatility levels for the past 30 days are set at 6.34% for StoneCo Ltd. The simple moving average for the period of the last 20 days is -6.28% for STNE stocks with a simple moving average of -22.47% for the last 200 days.
+STNE stocks went up by 2.80% for the week, with a monthly jump of 0.53% and a quarterly performance of 22.65%, while its annual performance rate touched -72.55%.
+The volatility ratio for the week stands at 9.18% while the volatility levels for the past 30 days are set at 6.78% for StoneCo Ltd. The simple moving average for the period of the last 20 days is 3.10% for STNE stocks with a simple moving average of -14.11% for the last 200 days.

 Analysts’ Opinion of STNE